FAQ

 Long running tasks are managed by the GroveStreams job framework.
 An example of a long running task is a component reconcile job.
 If a user changes a stream's interval size or its data type and the stream has several years of one second data, it could take some time updating all this data, so a job is kicked off and runs asynchronously.
 Feeds can still be uploaded/downloaded while jobs are running.
 Note that some jobs, such as the reconcile job, require that a feed only append data while a job is running.

-Component locations, roll-up calculations, gap filling, constraints, event detection and notifications occur as feeds are uploaded.
+Component locations, roll-up calculations, gap filling, constraints, event detection and notifications occur as feeds are uploaded.>

 Do I need to buy or lease servers?

 No. Data from one or more devices can be upload directly into GroveStreams as long as one of your devices has Internet access.
+The option to lease an entire private cluster is available to large customers.

 How am I billed?